Lucid dream: Two-way communication

-Teams of cognitive scientists established real-time two-way communication with people undergoing a lucid dream.
-During dreaming they were able to consciously communicate with experimenters via eye movements or facial muscle signals, were able to comprehend complex questions and use working memory.
+Teams of cognitive scientists have established real-time two-way communication with people undergoing a lucid dream.
+During dreaming, they were able to consciously communicate with experimenters via eye movements or facial muscle signals, were able to comprehend complex questions and use working memory.
 Such interactive lucid dreaming could be a new approach for the scientific exploration of the dream state and could have applications for learning and creativity.

 Alternative theories

 Other researchers suggest that lucid dreaming is not a state of sleep, but of brief wakefulness, or "micro-awakening".
 Experiments by Stephen LaBerge used "perception of the outside world" as a criterion for wakefulness while studying lucid dreamers, and their sleep state was corroborated with physiological measurements.
 LaBerge's subjects experienced their lucid dream while in a state of REM, which critics felt may mean that the subjects are fully awake.
-J Allen Hobson responded that lucid dreaming must be a state of both waking and dreaming.
+J. Allen Hobson responded that lucid dreaming must be a state of both waking and dreaming.

-Philosopher Norman Malcolm has argued against the possibility of checking the accuracy of dream reports, pointing out that "the only criterion of the truth of a statement that someone has had a certain dream is, essentially, his saying so."
+Philosopher Norman Malcolm was a proponent of dream skepticism.
+He has argued against the possibility of checking the accuracy of dream reports, pointing out that "the only criterion of the truth of a statement that someone has had a certain dream is, essentially, his saying so."
+Yet dream reports are not the only evidence that some inner drama is being played out during REM sleep.
+Electromyography on speech and body muscles has demonstrated the sleeping body covertly walking, gesturing and talking while in REM.